May 7, 2026

 The broker model matters more than most sellers realize.
 Traditional commission-based brokers earn 10-15% of your premium, which creates an incentive to place you with a more expensive carrier.
 Flat-fee brokers like Coverwatch remove that markup entirely.
 They shop 35+ carriers, and because the fee is flat, the recommendation is the same whether your premium lands at $500 or $5,000.

 Start by identifying your product risk category from the matrix above and checking which marketplaces require coverage.
-Then get quotes from at least three sources.
+Our new seller insurance checklist covers the full process.
 A flat-fee broker can shop 35+ carriers in 24-48 hours without commission markups, which means the quote comparison happens on your side of the table.

 The process itself is fast.
 Most ecommerce sellers can have a policy issued and active within 48 hours of submitting an application.
 The application asks for revenue, product descriptions, country of manufacture, and claims history, so having your last 12 months of sales data ready will cut the back-and-forth in half.